999-juiceWRLD/cp_book_notes/chapter_6/README.md

 ## Coin Problem

 Consider a problem where we are given a set of coins and our task is to form a sum of money $n$ using the coins.
-The values of the coins are `coins` $= {c_1, c_2, c_3, ..., c_k}$ and each coins can be used as many times as we want.
+The values of the coins are `coins` $= \{c_1, c_2, c_3, ..., c_k \}$ and each coins can be used as many times as we want.
 What is the minimum number of coins needed?

 ## Greedy Algorithm